Dragon-Born/paqet/README.md

 ## ⚠️ Security Warning

 This project is an exploration of low-level networking and carries significant security responsibilities.
-The KCP transport protocol provides encryption, authentication, and integrity using symmetric encryption with a shared secret key.
+All transport protocols provide encryption — KCP uses symmetric ciphers, QUIC uses TLS 1.3, and raw UDP uses AES-GCM.

 Security depends entirely on proper key management.
 Use the `secret` command to generate a strong key that must remain identical on both client and server.